llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 series = {SPLC '16}
 }

-Q1 :
+Q-A :
 Yes, 4 four systems, including Apache, llvm and x264

-Q2 :
+Q-B :
 No, same dataset as SPLConqueror (see previous justifications)

-Q3 :
+Q-C :
 No, neither detailed in the evaluation nor in threats

-Q4 :
+Q-D :
-No, Q2 = No implies Q4 = No for this paper
+No, Q-B = No implies Q-D = No for this paper

 ### Paper 32